 Also of interest is that Eastport has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Eastport telecommute to their jobs.
-Overall, about 31.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 31.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Eastport is somewhat higher than in the average US city of 21.84%: 27.70% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Eastport who are college-educated is somewhat higher than the average US community of 21.84%: 27.70% of adults in Eastport have at least a bachelor's degree.

 The per capita income in Eastport in 2022 was $35,639, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $142,556 for a family of four.
 However, Eastport contains both very wealthy and poor people as well.